 The program can be set from 3 to 12 months according to the agreement between the student and the academic host.

 On-campus housing – optional and according to the duration of the Internship.
 For more information click here.

 On-campus housing (Be'er-Sheva Campus): $450 per month (or part of a month) – Optional

 Semester - $150 USD

 Payment is available online via credit card or PayPal.

-Students must apply for a student visa (A2) via their local embassy or consulate prior to the arrival to Israel.
+Students must apply for a student visa (A2) via their local embassy or consulate prior to their arrival to Israel.

 Once your advisor will confirm your request your admission letter will be sent to you.